 Fortunately, this is where technology might finally have the right solution.
 Online tax prep programs have rapidly gained recognition as an easier and more efficient way for consumers to conquer their taxes.
 Though it’s got a bit of a learning curve with setup and includes reading and understanding the basics, such as deductions, credits, exemptions, while the system simultaneously develops solutions that ensures compliance can support businesses in many ways — all within an automated system which will prove to be helpful for Gen Zers.

 Depending on the freelancer’s business, they may require heavy-duty software.
-For example, if the freelancer plans to incorporate, uses subcontractors, or handles a lot of invoices, HR software may be the best option for them.
-If you’re a freelancer, you can learn more about HR software for payroll in this guide by SnackNation.
+For example, if the freelancer plans to incorporate, uses subcontractors, or handles a lot of invoices.
+Considering their situation, choosing the best HR software may be the best option.
+If you’re a freelancer, you can learn more about HR software like Saba Cloud for payroll in this guide by SnackNation.

 The technology they use may also change depending on their industry.
 For example, a Gen Zer running a medical business may require advanced software for charge capture.